timedem0/MM-Project/README.md

 ### Status

 Work-in-progress.
 All the main features are working.
 App not looking pretty.
-More to add in gameplay.

 ### Description